 Impact of communication delays

 DreamHost may request additional information or ask you to take a particular action, via email, to further the migration.
 Please reply within 12 hours of receiving any request from the team, as this will limit DreamHost's ability to adhere to any turnaround time frame and will forfeit any refund associated with the service.

-If the Professional Services Team doesn't hear back from you within 7 days after an information request, the migration is considered to be "abandoned” and will be cancelled without processing a refund.
+If the Professional Services Team doesn't hear back from you within 7 days after an information request, the migration is considered to be "abandoned” and will be canceled without processing a refund.
 Your files may be archived for up to 30 days (starting from the original, confirmatory email) in order to facilitate future reinstatement of the migration process, but this is not guaranteed.

 Impact of mid-migration changes

 Until the migration is complete and approved by you, anyone with access to either your domain at the current host or the domain-related settings on your DreamHost account must not take any action related to the domain to be migrated.
 This includes making posts or any structural changes to your install.
 For a successful migration to occur, DreamHost must be able know that the Professional Services Team controls 100% of the elements related to it.

 This means that there should be no changes by you or others for this domain via the following interfaces at either host once the migration has started, including:

 - any other access channel for this domain.

 This includes no changes to settings for hosting, DNS, domain registration, email, SSL/HTTPS, databases, files, and no upgrading of any kind (not even plugins), unless DreamHost directs you to do so.
 If an upgrade occurs that is not in your control, such as your current host upgrading the PHP version, please notify DreamHost just as a precaution.